- 180cm Max

 Below are some rough postage prices for orders.
 Please note these are subject to change and are only a rough guide.
 For a more accurate postage estimate please use the Postage Calculator at the basket.

 Highlands / Islands

-* Please note that Scottish Highlands, Islands and EU post prices can vary wildly.
-Prices range from £8.99, up to £29.99, so please ensure you refer to the Postage Calculator at the basket for the lowest possible price.
+* Scottish Highlands, Islands, and EU post prices can vary wildly.
+Prices range from £8.99 to £29.99, so please ensure you refer to the Postage Calculator at the basket for the lowest possible price.

-We want you to be absolutely happy with our products and services, so we provide the simple Patrol Base guarantee: if on receiving your item you are unhappy with your item for any reason then simply send it back to us.
+We want you to be delighted with our products and services, so we provide the simple Patrol Base guarantee: if on receiving your item you are unhappy with your item for any reason then simply send it back to us.
 We will replace or refund the item.

 You can return any item for any reason whatsoever, even if you have just changed your mind, within 14 days of receipt of the order.
 This is in addition to your rights under the Consumer Protection (Distance Selling) Regulations 2000.

 For more information on returning products, and how to do it please visit our Returns Policy Page.

 - Sliding Buckle Adjustment

 - 8Fields Tactical 2-Point Bungee Sling

 Slings are an Airsofter's best friend, they take some of the stress out of carrying a heavy weapon over the day, allowing them to be slung over your back, or held on your front to take some of the weight off your arms.